Appointment of an Educational Representative, Educational Surrogate Parent, or Developmental Services Decision-Maker

 SCSW Responsibilities

-1. Review the JV 535, Findings and Orders Limiting Right to Make Educational Decisions for the Child, Appointing Educational Representative and Determining Child's Educational Needs and/or JV 536, Local Agency Response to JV 535 Appointment of Surrogate Parent.
+1. Review the JV-535, Findings and Orders Limiting Right to Make Educational Decisions for the Child, Appointing Educational Representative and Determining Child's Educational Needs and/or JV-536, Local Agency Response to JV-535 Appointment of Surrogate Parent.

 2. Approve the ex parte request or status review court report that pertains to the limitations of parental/legal guardian’s educational and/or developmental services decision-making rights and to the recommendation to terminate the currently appointed Educational Representative and/or developmental services decision-maker.